infinum/frontend-handbook/BEM/Style sheets.md

   }
 ```

-Where the `&` character will interpolate into the block name.
+...where the `&` character will interpolate into the block name.
 Use it.

 Examples: